 Noxious Weed: A plant that has been defined as a pest by law or regulation.
-The state of California and the federal government maintain lists of plants that threaten the well-being of the state or the country.
+The state of California and the federal government maintain lists of plants that are considered threats to the well-being of the state or the country.

-NPL/Superfund List: A federal list of sites that pose an immediate public health hazard and where an immediate response is necessary.
+NPL/Superfund List: A federal list of sites that have been identified as posing an immediate public health hazard and where an immediate response is necessary.